anurodov/awin_test_webpack/README.md

-# awin_test_webpack
+# Webpack environment for Awin test task
-Here's a webpack environment for a test task.
+Here's a webpack environment for a test task:

+- Runs locally on port 3000
+- Styles are configured in SASS
+- Configured as a dev environment
+- bundle.js updates on every change made